 A simple but effective decision tree

 Let’s start with importing the libraries and the data.
-I used a csv version of the dataset, which you can find here.
+I used a csv version of the dataset, which you can find in the same GitHub repo linked above.

 import numpy as np